canonical/ubuntu-pro-client/docs/tutorials/basic_commands.md

 ## Creating the Xenial Multipass virtual machine

 To test all of those commands, let's create a Xenial Multipass VM.
-Remember to install multipass as mentioned on the [Prerequisites](#prerequisites) section.
+Remember to install multipass as mentioned in the [Prerequisites](#prerequisites) section.
 After that, just run the command:

 ```console
 $ multipass launch xenial --name dev-x